MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/arm-computeworkloadmanager-readme.md

 ## Key concepts

-### ComputeClient
+### WorkloadManagerClient

-`ComputeClient` is the primary interface for developers using the Azure Compute client library.
-Explore the methods on this client object to understand the different features of the Azure Compute service that you can access.
+`WorkloadManagerClient` is the primary interface for developers using the Azure WorkloadManager client library.
+Explore the methods on this client object to understand the different features of the Azure WorkloadManager service that you can access.

 ## Troubleshooting